Reading-eScience-Centre/coverage-restapi/spec.md

 as above using the Hydra ontology in a non-default graph.
 The default graph should not be used to logically separate the actual data from the control metadata.

+Note that this specification does *not* force a specific URL template.
+The important detail is only the "property" within the template mapping, which is `http://coverageapi.org/ns#preferInclude`.
+This is the only trigger for clients to know what the parameter means and how to use it.

 NOTE: "multipleValues" is [not standardized in Hydra](https://lists.w3.org/Archives/Public/public-hydra/2015Nov/0082.html) yet.

 ## 7. Spatiotemporally filtered collection resources